 Multiracial Sinai’s Goals and Plans for 2019-2020

 Recognizing that our movement’s vision of dignity, equity, and safety for all people has yet to be fully realized, Temple Sinai is committed to undertaking transformational internal steps to further affirm and enhance our identity as a multiracial Reform Jewish community.
 Multiracial Sinai is committed to supporting those steps by helping guide Temple Sinai in becoming an affirmatively antiracist congregation.
-To do so, in the fall of 2019 Multiracial Sinai is beginning congregation-wide programming which will provide opportunities for education, affinity groups and training.
+To do so, in the fall of 2019 Multiracial Sinai began congregation-wide programming that provide opportunities for education, affinity groups and training.

-Facilitated discussion groups on “Building Racial Stamina in Jewish Community” started in October with more groups starting in the winter and spring.
+Facilitated discussion groups on “Building Racial Stamina in Jewish Community” are being held throughout the year.

 Talking about race is both difficult and necessary in our Jewish community and in society.
 This six-week facilitated discussion group will provide space to develop what author Robin DiAngelo calls “racial stamina,” the ability to think and talk about race effectively.
 The group will help each person explore their own racial identity, increase awareness of the impact of race and better understand how to affirm and embrace all people at Temple Sinai.

 Multiracial Sinai welcomes ideas and suggestions.
 If you would like to share your experiences or insights, or if you would like more information, please contact Rabbi Hannah Goldstein.